c4tom/DreamDevBox/docs/support/blogs-videos-and-use-cases.rst

 --------------------------------

 Joomla has created a |ext_lnk_blog_joomla_pr_testing_platform| as their
-|ext_lnk_blog_joomla_gsoc2017| project using a modified version of the Devilbox.
+|ext_lnk_blog_joomla_gsoc2017| project using a modified version of the DreamDevBox.

 Add your story
 ==============

-Have you written a valuable blog about the Devilbox or do you have a fancy use-case?
+Have you written a valuable blog about the DreamDevBox or do you have a fancy use-case?
 If so, submit a pull request and add it.